install.packages(c("shiny", "scplot"))

 Save format sets the export format of the scdf file.

-Syntax with defaults If set to Yes, the generated R syntax includes all function arguments, including those set to their default values.
+Show defaults If switched on, the generated R syntax includes all function arguments, including those set to their default values.
 This can be useful for teaching and documentation.

 Rename predictors allows choosing among three naming conventions for predictors in the regression output.